Oripi/wix-covid-wishlist/README.md

 	}
 }
 ```
-and add these functions at the bottom:
+And add these functions at the bottom:
 ```javascript
 async function isProductInWishlist() {
 	const product = await $w('#productPage1').getProduct();